WordPress/wordpress-develop/tests/e2e/README.md

 The e2e tests require a production-like environment to run.
 By default, they will assume an environment is available at `http://localhost:8889`, with username=admin and password=password.

+If you don't already have an environment ready, you can set one up by following the instructions [here](https://github.com/WordPress/wordpress-develop/blob/master/README.md).

-You can launch the tests by running:
+Then you can launch the tests by running:

 ```
 npm run test:e2e